TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/apps/mailroom-nest/README.md

 This structure is used by the internal `NodeMailer` lib.

-To send an email without any attachments, use a standard POST request to the root route:
+You can send a plain email without attachments using a standard POST request to the root route (json or url encoded body):

 ```
 {